My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Iranian Kurds · Kurd (کورد)

-The Kurds of Iran form part of the larger Kurdish people distributed across Turkey, Iraq, Syria, and the diaspora — together constituting the world's largest stateless ethnic group, with an estimated 30–40 million people.
+The Kurds of Iran form part of the larger Kurdish people distributed across Turkey, Iraq, Syria, and the diaspora — together constituting the world's largest stateless ethnic group.
 Iranian Kurds are primarily Sunni Muslim, which places them in a double minority position — ethnically non-Persian and religiously non-Shia — within the Islamic Republic's framework.
-Kurdish political aspirations for autonomy or independence have deep historical roots: the short-lived Republic of Mahabad in 1946 remains a foundational symbol of Kurdish national consciousness.
+Kurdish political aspirations for autonomy have deep historical roots: the short-lived Republic of Mahabad in 1946 remains a foundational symbol of Kurdish national consciousness.

 Arabs